 Sarah Hutchins helps clients navigate commercial litigation and respond to government investigations with a thorough defense.
 Sarah advocates for clients in disputes involving business torts and competition law claims, as well as other general commercial disputes.
 She has significant litigation experience that includes appearances at trial and in large-scale government investigations featuring the U.S. Department of Justice, the Securities and Exchange Commission, the Federal Trade Commission, and the Consumer Financial Protection Bureau, among other regulators.
-She is also knowledgeable in the areas of data and cybersecurity law, fintech technologies, and related consumer privacy and protection laws.
+She is also knowledgeable in the areas of data and cybersecurity law, issues related to fintech, and related consumer privacy and protection laws.

 A seasoned litigator, Sarah is admitted to practice before the United States District Courts for the Western, Middle and Eastern Districts of North Carolina, the Fourth Circuit Court of Appeals, the United States District Court for the District of Columbia, and the District of Columbia Court of Appeals.